-Phase IV Activity Proposed Start Date Proposed Completion Date Soil Conning Initiated in 2020 at the Final secondary caps (if needed) will Soil Capping locations indicated on Figure 3 be completed by 2028 Limited Soil Excavation 2023 (if needed) Completed by 2028 (if needed) Groundwater Treatment at Maher Wells November 2022 November 2027 to 2032
+Phase IV Activity Proposed Start Date Proposed Completion Date Soil Capping Initiated in 2020 at the Final secondary caps (if needed) will Soli Capping locations indicated on Figure 3 be completed by 2028 Limited Soil Excavation 2023 (if needed) Completed by 2028 (if needed) Groundwater Treatment November 2022 November 2027 to 2032 at Maher Wells November 2022 Bi-annual Groundwater Select locations in 2020 2032 Monitoring Sciect locations in 2020 2052

 It should be noted that based on the rate of contaminant transport documented in the Revised Phase II Report (285 feet per year) and considering dilution and dispersion, it is estimated that treatment at the Maher Wells will take approximately five to ten years to complete.
 A refined treatment time estimate will be modeled and presented in the Phase IV Implementation of the Selected Comprehensive Remedial Alternative Report.
 The actual time for treatment will be based on the collection of analytical samples for laboratory analysis.
+Groundwater monitoring beyond 2032 may be conducted at the Airport as part of an annual AUL inspection.